-- Tuition scholarship is available to current ABC students who provide satisfactory leadership through the Summer Ministry component of Field Experience. - Must be used in the academic year immediately following the period of summer ministry. - Application to be made through the Field Experience Coordinator by April 15.
+Tuition scholarship is available to current ABC College students (domestic or international) who serve in leadership through the Summer Ministry component of Field Experience in the College.
+PACE students are not eligible.

+Must be used in the academic year immediately following the period of summer ministry.

+Application to be made through the Field Experience Coordinator by April 15.